Illinois Clergy Abuse Lawyer

 If we are unsuccessful in obtaining a recovery, there is no cost to you.
 Contact an experienced personal injury lawyer today for a free consultation.

 History of Illinois Church Victims of Sexual Abuse

-Rev. Daniel McCormack was involved in one of the worst Chicago Diocese instances of illegal sexual abuse behavior.
-The reverend allegedly abused several Chicago area boys repeatedly over four years.
+Rev. Daniel McCormack was involved in one of the worst Illinois Dioceses' instances of illegal sexual violations.
+The reverend allegedly sexually abused several Chicago area boys repeatedly over four years.

-McCormack poses such a danger to the community that the state has held him at a secure facility even after his sentence ended due to the dangers that he poses to others.
+McCormack poses such a danger to the community that the state has held him at a secure facility even after his sentence ended due to the dangers he poses to others.

 Recent Illinois and Chicago Sexual Abuse Claims

 Accusations are still being made against religious leaders based on conduct many years ago.
 Fortunately, the time limit for child sexual abuse lawsuits has been extended.